Qizhuang: Five dynasties and ten Kingdoms, Liao dynasty, Song dynasty

 During the Five dynasties period, the Mohe people started to be referred as the Jurchen people (女真 (Nǚzhēn)), they were referred as such by the Khitans who had founded the Liao dynasty.
-The Liao dynasty had subdued the Heishui Mohe who lived along the Heilongjiang river, the Songhua river, and in the Changbai mountains.
+The Liao dynasty had subdued the Heishui Mohe who lived along the Heilongjiang river, the Songhua River, and in the Changbai Mountains.
 The Jurchens, therefore, emerged from the Mohe tribes who lived south and west of the Changbai mountains and north to the Bohai kingdom.

-In the early history of the Jurchen, the Jurchen liked to wear white clothing and shaved the front of their head above the temples while the rest of their hair hanged down to their shoulders.
+In the early history of the Jurchen, the Jurchen liked to wear white clothing and shaved the front of their head above the temples while the rest of their hair hung down to their shoulders.
 They could also shave their hair at the back of the head and bundled it with coloured silk; they also wore golden locks as their ornaments.
 The wealthy Jurchen used pearls and golds as ornaments.
 Jurchen women braided their hair and wound them into a hair bun without wearing a hat.
-The Jurchen weaved hemp as they did not raise silkworms; they used the fineness of hemp cloth to indicate their wealth.
+The Jurchen wove hemp as they did not raise silkworms; they used the fineness of hemp cloth to indicate their wealth.
 In winter, fur coats were used by both the rich and the poor to keep themselves warm.